SoloPayne/job-portal_v2/README.md

 ## Merging Changes into Dev
   Once your changes have been reviewed and validated on the staging server, they can be merged back into the dev branch.
-  1.Ensure that your branch is up-to-date with the latest changes in the staging branch.
+  1. Ensure that your branch is up-to-date with the latest changes in the staging branch.
-    * checkout dev branch
+      2.  checkout dev branch
-    * Pull the dev branch to update your local repository
+      3. Pull the dev branch to update your local repository
-    * Merge dev into your branch
+      4. Merge dev into your branch
-    * Then send a pull request back into the dev branch
+      5. Then send a pull request back into the dev branch

 ## Further help